sjeandeaux/access-log-monitor/README.md

 ### Run the UI test

-> The following command line will run the docker-compose.
+> The following command line runs the docker-compose.
 > It uses `flog` to generate logs in /tmp/access.log.

 ```sh